-- Ban on all cruise ships in Port Victoria until end of 2021. - With effect from 24th August 2020, individuals from 20 selected countries will be permitted to travel to Seychelles.
-The countries include Austria, Canada, China, Cyprus, Denmark, Estonia, Finland, Germany, Hungary, Iceland, Italy, Latvia, Lithuania, Malaysia, Mauritius, Monaco, New Zealand, Norway, Portugal, Singapore, Slovakia, Slovenia, South Korea, Sri Lanka, Switzerland, Thailand and United Arab Emirates. - International Airport opened on 1st August 2020 to commercial passenger flights from low and medium risk level COVID-19 countries.
-Process guided by the national framework for the integrated management of reopening of Seychelles borders which has a criteria for classifying countries into low, medium and high risk. - Application for international flights carrying passengers to be made to Public Health Commissioner (PHC). - A standard form (application for entry into Seychelles by air and sea) available on DoH website to be completed and submitted. - · Applications to be processed on a case by case basis as per Public Health Order - All child-minding and day-care services, all post-secondary institutions including A-Levels, Guy Morel Institute and the University of Seychelles Primary and Secondary Schools will reopen reopened in May 2020. - Improvement of handling capacity of quarantine and treatment facilities, including the finalization of a programme to receive additional human resource support if necessary. - Additional \$3.6 million provided to health sector through national budget amendments. - Seychelles secured an African Development Bank (AfDB) loan of US\$10 million to support the Government's COVID-19 response programme. - All restrictions on the movement of people removed. - Religious services, including funeral services, have resumed following guidance from the Department of Health. - All shops able to stay open until 8 pm in the evening. - The majority of services and businesses reopened.
-Construction companies have resumed their work as per guidance issued by the Department of Health - Conduct of funeral procedures at the cemetery under strict guidelines as set out by the Department of Health. - Government issued new Seychelles Safety Travel Guidelines - · Gymnasiums and fitness facilities opened - Sporting activities have resumed, following guidance from the Department of Health. - Leisure boats and yachts able to enter Seychelles territory, respecting any guidance from the Department of Health.
+Preventive Measures in Place · · · · · · · · · · · · · · · · · · · Ban on all cruise ships in Port Victoria until end of 2021.
+With effect from 24th August 2020, individuals from 20 selected countries will be permitted to travel to Seychelles.
+The countries include Austria, Canada, China, Cyprus, Denmark, Estonia, Finland, Germany, Hungary, Iceland, Italy, Latvia, Lithuania, Malaysia, Mauritius, Monaco, New Zealand, Norway, Portugal, Singapore, Slovakia, Slovenia, South Korea, Sri Lanka, Switzerland, Thailand and United Arab Emirates.
+International Airport opened on 1st August 2020 to commercial passenger flights from low and medium risk level COVID-19 countries.
+Process guided by the national framework for the integrated management of reopening of Seychelles borders which has a criteria for classifying countries into low, medium and high risk.
+Application for international flights carrying passengers to be made to Public Health Commissioner (PHC).
+A standard form (application for entry into Seychelles by air and sea) available on DoH website to be completed and submitted.
+Applications to be processed on a case by case basis as per Public Health Order All child-minding and day-care services, all post-secondary institutions including A-Levels, Guy Morel Institute and the University of Seychelles Primary and Secondary Schools will reopen reopened in May 2020.
+Improvement of handling capacity of quarantine and treatment facilities, including the finalization of a programme to receive additional human resource support if necessary.
+Additional \$3.6 million provided to health sector through national budget amendments.
+Seychelles secured an African Development Bank (AfDB) loan of US\$10 million to support the Government's COVID-19 response programme.
+All restrictions on the movement of people removed.
+Religious services, including funeral services, have resumed following guidance from the Department of Health.
+All shops able to stay open until 8 pm in the evening.
+The majority of services and businessees reopened.
+Construction companies have resumed their w • Leisure boats and yachts able to enter Seychelles territory, respecting any guidance from the Department of Health.